MassyB/Wikiexporter/README.md

 * I tried to uses typing hints in the signature of the functions to give an idea to the reader of the expected input/output
 * I tried to document all the functions, methods and classes
-* I used generators when I felt that memory consumptions could be optimized epecially when downloading large dump files
+* I used generators when I felt that memory consumptions could be optimized especially when downloading large dump files
 * I used a function decorator in order to keep exception handling and retries in one single place in the code base namely `utils.repeat_if_exception` function